OpenModelica/OpenModelica/README.Linux.txt

 Setting your environment for compiling OpenModelica
 ===================================================
-  If rmlc is not on the PATH, set RMLHOME to rml installation, e.g.
-  /usr/local/rml/x86-linux-gcc/

   If you plan to use mico corba with OMC you need to:
   - set the PATH to path/to/mico/bin (for the idl compiler and mico-cpp)
   - set the LD_LIBRARY_PATH to path/to/installed/mico/lib (for mico libs)